frankyeh/DSI-Studio-Website/doc/cli_t1.md

 > Use `--action=src` to generate SRC files from NIFTI or DICOM files.

-The `src` action supports converting NIFTI or DICOM files into SRC format, with optional configurations for b-values, b-vectors, additional sources, and output specifications.
+The `src` action converts NIFTI or DICOM diffusion data into the current `.sz` SRC format.
+Legacy `.src.gz` files remain supported for compatibility.

 ---